247-ai/FlashML/README.md

 ## Packaging
 1. The compiled classes gets packaged to a jar using the same maven command mentioned above (it also does packaging and shading for the main jar - flashml-<version>.jar).
 The artifact version will be changed for every release of FlashML.

- - *NOTE*: Change VersionNumber in both root `pom.xml` and `docker/run-flashml-container.sh` parameter
+ - <b>Developer Notes:</b> Change VersionNumber in both root `pom.xml` and `docker/run-flashml-container.sh` parameter

 2. To build a thin jar, add `<scope>provided</scope>` in the `pom.xml` to all the Spark dependencies.

-3. The artifact will be generated in the docker folder inside the project with flashml-<version>.jar name.
+3. The artifact will be generated in the docker folder inside the project with `flashml-<version>.jar` name.

 ## Upgrading Dependencies
 Any dependency change will require change in two places: